Approaching the thermodynamic limit of a bounded one-component plasma: Application to LAMMPS

-In order to demonstrate the dependence of ionic compressibility factor of a system on chosen cutoff length with fixed relative error, a series of MD simulations were performed under simulation conditions specified in Sec.~\ref{bkm:RefNumPara55813304080641}, while the total number of ions was chosen to be $N=10^3$ and $k${}-space style \texttt{pppm} was used.
+In order to demonstrate the dependence of the ionic compressibility factor of a system on the chosen cutoff length at fixed relative error, a series of MD simulations were performed under simulation conditions specified in Sec.~\ref{bkm:RefNumPara55813304080641}, while the total number of ions was chosen to be $N=10^3$ and the $k${}-space PPPM method was used.

-\begin{myfigure}{0.98}{10}{Ionic compressibility factor $Z_i$ for OCP as a function of the LAMMPS cutoff length $r_c$ for the cases of random initialization (fluid) at $\Gamma=0.1$ (circles), $\Gamma=10$ (squares), $\Gamma=160$ (diamonds), and $\Gamma=200$ (triangles up) and initialization as bcc (solid) at $\Gamma=160$ (triangles down) and $\Gamma=200$ (stars).
-Dashed and dotted lines illustrate $Z_i$ obtained for BOCP at $\Gamma=0.1$ and $200$, respectively.}
+\begin{myfigure}{0.978}{10}{Ionic compressibility factor $Z_i$ for OCP as a function of the LAMMPS cutoff length $r_c$ for the cases of random initialization (fluid) at $\Gamma=0.1$ (circles), $\Gamma=10$ (squares), $\Gamma=160$ (diamonds), and $\Gamma=200$ (triangles up) and initialization as bcc (solid) at $\Gamma=160$ (triangles down) and $\Gamma=200$ (stars).
+Dashed and dotted lines show $Z_i$ obtained for BOCP at $\Gamma=0.1$ and $200$, respectively.}

 \end{myfigure}